MicrochipTech/EgdeAI-Applications-Repository/README.md

 - **SAMA7** – MPU with Arm® Cortex®-A7 and NEON for Linux-based AI.
 - **SAM9X75** – MPU family optimized for low-power embedded Linux.
 - **PolarFire SoC** – FPGA + RISC-V SoC for high-performance, low-power AI acceleration.

-Platform-specific configurations, BSPs, and build instructions will be stored in:
-📂 `platforms/`

 ---